StrikingLoo/strikingloo.github.io/wiki/bash-commands.md

 importance: 3
 ---

-how many lines with a given extension?
+How many lines with a given extension?

 ```find . -name "*.$1" | xargs wc -l| tail -n 1```